How Much Does Inbound Marketing Cost?

 There are infinite types of content - videos, ebooks, infographics, case studies, etc. Each piece of content is unique and will need to be priced out individually.
 However, I know you want to know how much this stuff costs, so I'm going to give you some generalities about what to expect.

-Something like a professionally developed ebook, case study, or video could cost anywhere between $2500 - $5000+.
+Something like a professionally developed ebook, case study, special offer, or video could cost anywhere between $2500 - $5000+.
 That could include the writing, layout, and graphics (or it might not!).

-It's important to remember that for these content offers, it's not just about the content itself.
+It's important to remember that the content piece alone is only one small part of the process.
 You need to have a marketing campaign in place to promote it, which should include things like landing pages, social media promotion, and email marketing.
-Best practices say you should spend the same amount of time promoting your campaign as it took to create it, which when translated to dollars, about doubles the cost.
+Best practices say you should spend the same amount of time promoting your campaign as it took to create it, which, when translated to dollars, about doubles the cost.
 If you spend $5K to create premium content, you spend $5K to promote it.

 It sounds like a lot, I know.
 But - the cool thing about this kind of content is that it can continue to generate leads for a long, long time, so it's a good investment - especially if it's well done.
 Poorly done (cheaply done) content won't get you the same results.
 You need to take that into consideration when you are thinking about the ROI.